 A past experiment in Dauphin, Manitoba with the “Mincome” in the 1970’s, and another coming up in Utrecht, NL, are small-scale road tests of the basic income guarantee.
 Today, the idea has returned to gain steam here in Canada.
 In Alberta, two influential mayors have expressed interest in basic income programs for Calgary and Edmonton and just recently, the Canadian Medical Association tabled the idea at their Annual General Meeting right here in Halifax.
 A basic income guarantee is only one solution, and has not yet been tried in conjunction with another, the living wage – where employers take a dynamic interest in the local cost of living and pay their staff accordingly.
 Between these two, there is much room for bold new ideas and collaboration.

-To help, you can sign the petition, share on social media, host an event, or urge your chosen candidate to take action in Ottawa.
 Through the Eat Think Vote campaign, we have an opportunity to make poverty a priority issue.
 Let’s seize this moment.
 A government’s bottom line should be its nation’s people.